 Lieutenant (later Captain) Marcellus Jones’ Company E of the 8th Illinois Cavalry Regiment was picketing the Chambersburg Pike at this location on the morning of July 1 when he saw a strong force of Confederate infantry begin to cross Marsh Creek about a half mile to the west.
 Jones borrowed a carbine from Sergeant Levi S. Shafer and fired a single shot at a mounted officer, who might have been Colonel Birkett Fry of the 13th Alabama Infantry Regiment.
 Jones apparently missed.

-In 1886, Jones, Shafer and Riddler had the five-foot limestone shaft hewn in a Naperville quarry and brought it the 600 miles to Gettysburg, erecting it on land purchased from the owner of the house which still stands behind it.
+In 1886, Jones, Shafer and Riddler had the five-foot limestone shaft hewn in a Naperville, Illinois quarry and brought it the 600 miles to Gettysburg.
+They erected it on land purchased from the owner of the house which still stands behind it.

 Jones’ first shot claim ignited a controversy that raged for years, primarily with the 9th New York Cavalry.